fredhutchio/r_intro/README.md

 ## Resources

-* Each week's materials are described in the R script prefaced with the number of the week.
+* Each week's materials are described in the R markdown (`.Rmd`) and markdown (`.md`) files.
+The former should be edited to make changes to the material; the latter are automatically formatted to appear in GitHub.
+The directories for each week are also created for publishing on GitHub.
 * [`0dataset.R`](0dataset.R) includes code used to derive the original data from the [National Cancer Institute's Genomic Data Commons](https://gdc.cancer.gov). `extra/` holds the original data files used for download during the activities, as well as the intermediate data files for each cancer type directly downloaded from NCI-GDC